HorlovaNasta/FirstTask/README.md

   Tasks:
 1. Implement a class that calculates the following information in CVS format into the file powerplants.csv using the file data:
-  a.
-The total installed capacity of all existing power plants
+    1. The total installed capacity of all existing power plants
-  b.
-Countries with the largest and smallest amount of gas power plants
+    2. Countries with the largest and smallest amount of gas power plants
-  c.
-The year in which the largest number of power plants was put into operation
+    3. The year in which the largest number of power plants was put into operation
 2. Implement a class that displays in the geo-stats.csv file information on the number of power plants on each continent (for this task additional file data.csv, which contains information about contries in each continent, was used)